TREND50/gp_recons/README.md

 ### [positions_GP35.txt](https://github.com/TREND50/gp_recons/blob/master/positions_GP35.txt)
 Format: UnitID; x; y; z

-x is measured from Eastwards, y Northwards. z is altitude asl.
+x is measured Eastwards, y Northwards. z is altitude asl (to be modified, see ToDo).
-Note that ALL units have to be given in file, in incremental order!
-The code will search for this file in the ```$P35_TXT_PATH``` directory, or if this variable is not defined in your system, in the ```gp_recons``` directory.
+Note that ALL units have to be written in the file and in incremental order!

 The code will search for these two files in the ```$GP35_TXT_PATH``` directory, or if this variable is not defined in the system, in the ```gp_recons``` directory.